dipankardas011/dipankardas-portfolio/content/diary/Jul23.md

 description = "Let's talk about my July 2023"
 +++

+# Date 2023-07-12
+1. Prepared for the cisco round 1 exam
+2. Done with the nginx loadbalcner with tls and the gateway api research
+3. done some OSS
+4. ksctl issues

 # Date 2023-07-11
 1. added complete interfaces for the ksctl
 2. Done DSA questions